Functional Linear Regression with Mixed Predictors: Appendices

-\textbf{Numerical results}: Table \ref{tab:FR_mixed} reports the average RMISE~(RMISE$_{avg}$) across 500 experiments for RKHS and PFFR under all simulation settings.
-Table \ref{tab:FR_mixed} further reports R$_{avg}$, the percentage improvement of RKHS over PFFR, and R$_w$, the percentage of experiments (among 500 experiments) where RKHS returns lower RMISE.
+\textbf{Numerical results}: Table \ref{tab:FR_mixed} reports the average nRMISE~(nRMISE$_{\mathrm{avg}}$) across 500 experiments for RKHS and PFFR under all simulation settings.
+Table \ref{tab:FR_mixed} further reports R$_{\mathrm{avg}}$, the percentage improvement of RKHS over PFFR, and R$_w$, the percentage of experiments (among 500 experiments) where RKHS returns lower RMISE.
 We further give the boxplot of RMISE in Figure \ref{fig:FR_mixed} under $\kappa=1$.
-The boxplots of RMISE under $\kappa=0.5,2$ can be found in Section \ref{subsec:additional_simu} of the Appendix.
+The boxplots of RMISE under $\kappa=0.5,2$ can be found in \Cref{subsec:additional_simu}.
 The result is consistent with the one for function-on-function regression, where RKHS delivers the best performance across almost all simulation settings with notable improvement.

+In the following, we further examine the performance of RKHS for high-dimensional scalar predictors.
+Specifically, keep the simulation setting identical as above, we increase the number of scalar predictors to $p=10,50,100,200$.
+As a reminder, the sparsity of $\beta^*=(\beta_1^*,\beta_2^*,\ldots,\beta_p^*)$ is 1 as only $\beta_1^*$ is a non-zero function.
+In other words, the additionally introduced scalar predictors $(Z_{t2},Z_{t3},\ldots, Z_{tp})$ are purely noise.
+Thus, compared to the case of $p=3$, the performance of RKHS and PFFR are expected to worsen with an increasing dimension $p.$ However, thanks to the group Lasso-type penalty, which induces sparsity of the estimated coefficient functions $\widehat{\beta}$, we expect the excess risk of RKHS to grow at the rate of $O\big(\log (p)\big)$, as suggested in Theorem \ref{thm-main-mixed}.

+To conserve space, we present the result under the simulation setting with $(n,T,q)=(20,100,20)$ and $\kappa=1.$ Results under other settings are similar and thus omitted.
+Due to the lack of sparsity penalty, PFFR may not be suitable for the setting of high-dimensional predictors.
+For comparison, we only implement PFFR for $p=10$.
+Figure \ref{fig:FR_mixed_HD} (A) and (B) give the boxplot of RMISE for RKHS and PFFR across 500 experiments.
+As expected, the RMISE of RKHS increases as the dimension $p$ increases though at a rate slower than $p$.
+Indeed, RKHS at $p=200$ still gives better performance than PFFR at $p=10$.
+Figure \ref{fig:FR_mixed_HD} (C) gives the plot between average MISE\footnote{To match the result in Theorem \ref{thm-main-mixed}, we compute MISE, which is the squared RMISE with MISE = RMISE$^2$.} across 500 experiments and $\log(p)$, where the relationship is seen to be roughly linear.
+This confirms that the excess risk of RKHS increases in the order of $O\big(\log(p)\big)$ as suggested in Theorem \ref{thm-main-mixed}.